Ayehu/custom-activities/Azure/AzureGetImage/README.md

 DOCUMENT: https://docs.microsoft.com/en-us/rest/api/compute/images/get

-MANDATORY FIELDS WHEN GET A SNAPSHOT:
+MANDATORY FIELDS WHEN GET A IMAGE:

 a.
 TenantID: How to get: Bellow